-Should the services of a mentor internal to the organisation not be available to an employer, the employer may use the services of an external mentor through one of the relevant engineering Institutions/Institutes/bodies.
+Should the services of a mentor internal to the organization not be available to an employer, the employer may use the services of an external mentor through one of the relevant engineering Institutions/Institutes/bodies.
 Mentors thus appointed should be sensitive to any limitations which the employer may wish to set in any given situation.

 Table 3: Referee requirements

 Category Number Registration Order of Preference

 Engineer 2 Engineer (at least 1), Mentor

-Foreign Registered Engineer, Immediate Supervisor
+Foreign Registered Immediate Supervisor

-Technologist, Indirect supervisor
+Engineer, Indirect supervisor

-Certificated Engineer Employer
+Technologist, Employer

-Engineering Technologist 3 Technologist Colleague (not more than 1)
+Certificated Engineer Colleague (not more than 1)

-Engineer same or higher level, involved in work
+Engineering 3 Technologist same or higher level, involved in

+Technologist Engineer work

 Or exceptionally not involved in work

 Certificated Engineer Client

 Technician

-Engineering Technician 3 Technologist]
+Engineering 3 Technologist

-Engineer
+Technician Engineer

 Certificated Engineer

 Technician

+Certificated 2 Professional Certificated Senior to the applicant.

+Engineer Engineer (at least one)

-Certificated Engineer
+Professional Engineer

-1.1.1 Referees
+7.2.4 Referees

 Referees must be professionally registered who have first-hand experience of the candidates engineering activities, particularly those that are indicative of the professional competency of the candidate.
 Referees will therefore have supervised, mentored or worked with the candidate or have been in a position of authority with clients for whom work was performed.
-Referees must be in a position to confidently assess both the candidate's competence as a professional and to attest to his or her ethical analysis ability.
+Referees must be in a position to confidently assess both the candidate's competence as a professional and to attest to the candidate's ethical analyzing.
 The eligibility and preferred capacity of referees for applicants in various categories is shown in Table 3.